 Appropriate school personnel meet to discuss the referred child's case, and then decide how to make best use of available resources to improve the situation.

 Substitute Calls

-If you are too sick to work, please call the principal for a substitute the night before, or before 6:30 a.m. the day of work.
-Call 320-266-1114.
+If you are too sick to work, please put your request in Aesop for a substitute the night before, or before 6:30 a.m. the day of work.

 Telephones